nimzthedev96/ReGraph/README.md

 <br/>

-## Installing and running the application locally
+## Installing and running the backend and frontend applications locally

 ### Prerequisites